getlantern/lanternsdk-android/README.md

 This SDK enables the user to embed Lantern in order to provide censorship circumvention to any network APIs that respect the [default ProxySelector](https://developer.android.com/reference/java/net/ProxySelector#getDefault()).

+## Output
+After running the build, you can find the library at `./sdk/libs/lanternsdk-android.aar`.
+This library embeds the Go library, so consumers of the SDK just need lanternsdk-android.aar and nothing else.

 ## Usage

 ### Starting Lantern